 Salman Rahman

-Some of my recent projects include SPARK (reference-free RL training with generative process reward models), X-Teaming (adaptive multi-agent jailbreaks and defenses), MOSAIC (social AI for content dissemination), Xolver (multi-agent reasoning with experience learning), and AI Debate (scalable oversight for factuality claims).
+Some of my recent projects include RLVR-Weak-Supervision (when and why LLMs learn to reason under weak supervision), CoDaS (AI co-data-scientist for digital biomarker discovery from wearables), SPARK (reference-free RL training with generative process reward models), Xolver (multi-agent reasoning with experience learning), and AI Debate (scalable oversight for factuality claims).

-Recently, I interned with Amazon's AGI team, where I worked on generative process reward models for improving LLM reasoning through reinforcement learning.
-Previously, I interned at Apple's machine learning team, developing efficient multimodal LLMs for on-device deployment.
+Currently, I am a student researcher at Google, working on AI for scientific discovery.
+Previously, I interned with Amazon's AGI team working on generative process reward models for improving LLM reasoning, and at Apple's machine learning team developing efficient multimodal LLMs for on-device deployment.
 At UCLA, I help organize the NLP Seminar Series.

 News